Nonprofit New York's Board of Directors

 Tuhina De O'Connor

-Tuhina is currently the Executive Director of the PAGNY Health & Research Foundation, whose goal is to support population research and excellent healthcare provision to marginalized communities.
-Ms. O’Connor has held leadership positions at several not-for-profit organizations, including Rockefeller Philanthropy Advisors, Robin Hood Foundation, and the New York Asian Women’s Center, where she was Executive Director for eight years.
-Tuhina serves on the boards of Nonprofit New York and Vibrant Emotional Health.
-She is a founding member of the Asian Women’s Giving Circle.
+Tuhina is currently the VP Institution Development, Hunter College.
+Ms. O'Connor has held leadership positions at several not-for-profit organizations, including Rockefeller Philanthropy Advisors, Robin Hood Foundation, and the New York Asian Women's Center, where she was Executive Director for eight years.
+Tuhina serves on the boards of nonprofit New York and Vibrant Emotional Health.
+She is a founding member of the Asian Women's Giving Circle.
 She has also served on the New York Women’s Foundation boards, the Lupus Foundation, the Human Services Council of NYC, and the NYS Coalition Against Domestic Violence.
-Tuhina received the NY Governor’s Award to End Domestic Violence in 2002 and the Hero Award from the Robin Hood Foundation in 2003 for her work at the NY Asian Women’s Center.
+Tuhina received the NY Governor's Award to End Domestic Violence in 2002 and the Hero Award from the Robin Hood Foundation in 2003 for her work at the NY Asian Women’s Center.

 Ronda is the retired founding CEO of the Primary Care Development Corporation (PCDC).
 She served on the original workgroup that conceptualized, designed, and established PCDC in 1993.
 PCDC has since gone national, financing over 130 primary care projects valued at over $1 billion and creating the capacity to provide 3.5 million medical visits annually.
 Ronda served as Vice President for Corporate Planning and Intergovernmental Affairs for the NYC Health and Hospitals Corporation, the nation's largest municipal hospital system, Associate Analyst at the New York State Financial Control Board, Director of Acute Care for the Health Planning Council of Greater Boston, and Director of the nonprofit Health Policy Advisory Center.
 She speaks and has written broadly on health care topics.
 She is a fellow of the New York Academy of Medicine; Chair of the NY School-Based Health Foundation, Board member of the Community Health Care Network; former Treasurer of the Healthcare Executive Forum; and former co-chair of the Herman Biggs Society.